 Peace be with you!
 As the Father has sent me, so send I you.

 The first stanza of Margaret Clarkson’s hymn, “So Send I You” emphasizes the exclusive relationship with Christ.
 The second emphasizes the exclusiveness of the purpose and our passions as His people.
-When people are hard to love we must bind our hearts to the love and purpose of Christ.
+The third emphasizes the sufficiency of the Lord’s love to satisfy the servant’s heart.

-So send I you to bind the bruised and broken,
+So send I you to loneliness and longing,

-So send I you to suffer for My sake.
+So send I you to know My love alone.